Xinyuan-LilyGO/T-Watch-2021/README.md

 5. Most of the examples are only used as hardware function demonstrations.
 This library only completes some initialization work and some demonstrations.
 For more advanced gameplay, please see `TWatch_hal.h`, to understand how to initialize, after being familiar with it, you can completely leave this library for more advanced gameplay

 ## To do
-1. Need to port V8 version of LVGL GUI support.
+1. ~~Need to port V8 version of LVGL GUI support.~~
 2. Add more sample programs.
 3. Add WIFI and BLE fast interface.

 ### Update log

+2021.12.27

+- Released the V1.1 version of the watch motherboard, mainly adding alarm interrupts, adjusting the position of the screen cable and vibration current limit, and optimizing the overall sleep power consumption
+- Fix motion interruption correction, add raise hand, single click, double click interrupt..
+- Add LVGL support
+- Add V0.0.2 version library

 2021.10.19
 - Add V0.0.1 version library